The Human Immune Monitoring Center (HIMC)

 Immune monitoring services

-We have standardized immunoassays for human and mouse cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, or other fluids.
+We have standardized immunoassays for human and mouse cytokines, which can be used to assay serum, plasma, cell culture supernatants, tissue homogenates, urine, CSF, lavages or other fluids.
 We measure multiple cytokines simultaneously using either Luminex with up to 76 biomakers or Olink panels with up to 92 biomarkers per panel (https://www.olink.com/products/).
 In addition, custom panels can be tailored or selected from multiple vendors (Thermofisher, EMD millipore, R&D systems/Biotechne, Biorad).

 Mass cytometry, or CyTOF (Fluidigm), is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 Readout is by time-of-flight mass spectrometry.
 This allows for the combination of many more antibody specificities in a single samples, without significant spillover between channels.
 We have standardized panels for immunophenotyping, phenotyping+intracellular cytokine staining (ICS), and phenotyping+phospho-CyTOF, each with 30 to 38 antibodies.